ClarkLindsay/users/README.md

 driving application, but should for each other instantiable class in the lab.

 ## Due Date
-This lab has a due date.
-It will be due the last *instructional* day of the course.
+This lab has no "run by" date.
+It will be due like the rest of the labs on the last *instructional* day of the course.
 Because of so, extra credit will be awarded with working code on that day.
 Please note that since this is due the last day of class, you will not be able to turn it in any later after the last day of instruction.
 You will have to complete this lab either in teams or on your own, and have it fully functioning by the end of the semester if you wish to have a shot at the extra credit.